 - adults provide extensive parental care to young

 Squamates are the most diverse of all the reptile groups, with approximately 7,400 living species.
 Squamates include lizards, snakes and worm-lizards.
 Squamates first appeared in the fossil record during the mid Jurassic and probably existed before that time.
 The fossil record for squamates is rather sparse.
 Modern squamates arose about 160 million years ago, during the late Jurassic Period.
 The earliest lizard fossils are between 185 and 165 million years old.

 - exceptional skull mobility

-Tuataras are a group of reptiles that are lizard-like in appearance but they differ from the squamates in that their skull is not jointed.
-Tuataras were once widespread but today only two species of remain.
+Tuatara are a group of reptiles that are lizard-like in appearance but they differ from the squamates in that their skull is not jointed.
+Tuatara were once widespread but today only two species of remain.
 Their range is now restricted to just a few islands in New Zealand.
-The first tuataras appeared during the Mesozoic Era, about 220 million years ago, about the same time the first dinosaurs appeared.
-The closest living relatives of the tuataras are the squamates.
+The first tuatara appeared during the Mesozoic Era, about 220 million years ago, about the same time the first dinosaurs appeared.
+The closest living relatives of the tuatara are the squamates.

 The key characteristics of tuataras include:

 - slow growth and low reproductive rates

 - reach sexual maturity at 10 to 20 years of age

 - diapsid skull with two temporal openings